getreu/tp-note/doc/source/tp-note--manpage.md

 * '`{{ subtitle }}`': the subtitle as indicated in the YAML front matter of the note (only available in filename-templates).

+It is guaranteed, that the above variables always exist, even if their data source is not available.
+In this case their content will be the empty string.

 ## Content-template conventions

 _Tp-Note_ distinguishes two template types: content-templates '`tmpl_*_content`'